MohammadShuvoAli/CucumberHybridFramework/README.md

 ## Project Overview

 This Maven project serves as a comprehensive test automation suite for the OpenCart e-commerce website.
-Leveraging Selenium for web automation, Cucumber for behavior-driven development (BDD) using Gherkin syntax, and Maven for project management, the framework ensures robust and scalable test automation.
+Leveraging Selenium for web automation, Cucumber for behavior-driven development (BDD) using Gherkin syntax, Junit and Maven for project management, the framework ensures robust and scalable test automation.
 The test scenarios are written in Gherkin, providing a human-readable format for collaboration between technical and non-technical team members.

 ## Project Structure